-Dr. Ron Butler is a biologist with research interests in behavioral ecology, community ecology, and conservation biology.
-During the past 30 years, he has worked in Antarctica, Newfoundland, and Maine on a variety of projects concerning the ecology and conservation of seabirds, dragonflies, and butterflies.
-Because of his interest in ecologically important insect groups, he presently helps coordinate two state-wide citizen scientist initiatives: The Maine Damselfly and Dragonfly Survey and The Maine Butterfly Survey.
-Dr. Butler’s undergraduate research students work with him each summer in Maine on dragonfly and butterfly ecology, and a number of these students have gone on to graduate programs in ecology.
+Dr. Ron Butler is an ecologist with research interests in behavioral ecology, community ecology, and conservation biology.
+During the past 40 years, he has worked in Antarctica, Newfoundland, and Maine on a variety of projects concerning the ecology and conservation of seabirds, dragonflies, butterflies, and native pollinators.
+Because of his interest in ecologically important insect groups, he presently helps coordinate three state-wide citizen scientist initiatives: The Maine Damselfly and Dragonfly Survey, The Maine Butterfly Survey, and The Maine Bumble Bee Atlas.
+Dr. Butler’s undergraduate research students work with him each summer in Maine on dragonfly, butterfly ecology, and bee ecology.
 In addition to teaching courses in Ecology, Entomology, Ornithology, and Conservation Biology, Ron also teaches Tropical Island Ecology each May-term in the US Virgin Islands.

 Dr. Jean Doty is a microbiologist with research interests in both environmental and medical microbiology.
 When not in the classroom, you can find Dr. Doty in the lab guiding students in their class-required or independent research projects.
 These student-designed projects are very diverse in topic, ranging from the heritability of musicality to the bioremediation of heating oil contamination in soil.
 Her own research interests are in the interaction between humans and their microbiota.
 Dr. Doty teaches Cell Biology, Genetics and Microbiology for students in the major, and Introductory Microbiology and Human Genetics for students outside the major.
 When she isn't teaching or doing research, she's exploring the Canadian Maritimes with her husband, daughter and two very excited dogs.